ocademy-ai/machine-learning/open-machine-learning-jupyter-book/python-programming-basics.md

 ## Acknowledgements

 Thanks to [Oleksii Trekhleb](https://github.com/trekhleb) who helped create this awesome open source project [learn-python](https://github.com/trekhleb/learn-python) for Python learning.
-It contributes the majoyrity of the content in this chapter.
+It contributes the majority of the content in this chapter.